daormar/debasher/doc/design_doc_resident.md

   carries `INTERACT`: a single input port per node (not two), multiplexing `{"command": "heartbeat"}` and
   `{"command": "checkpoint_saved", "args": {"epoch": ..., "path": ...}}`
-  (the Checkpoint persistence subsection) on the same channel; there is no real contention between the two (lightweight, infrequent messages), and separate ports would only double the supervisor's manual wiring for no benefit.
+  (see "Checkpoint persistence") on the same channel; there is no real contention between the two (lightweight, infrequent messages), and separate ports would only double the supervisor's manual wiring for no benefit.
+- From the supervisor to each initiator, a trigger port: a channel of commands that the supervisor owns and defines with the tag `--control`, so that the initiator reads it as a control port.
+It carries only `INTERACT` (`start_snapshot`, `shutdown`, see "Trigger port(s)"), never a marker, so the round it opens never waits on it.
+A `CLOSE` on it, sent when the supervisor stops, does not close it: a supervisor relaunched by hand writes its triggers there again.
+- From outside the program, the other channels of commands: the manual trigger port of the supervisor, also tagged `--control`, whose `INTERACT` the supervisor relays to every trigger port (see "Manual trigger channel"), and any control port of a node that an actor outside the program writes into directly (finding it through the node's control ports file).
+They carry only `INTERACT`.
+- From outside the program into an external port of a node: `DATA`, like a business channel, but no marker of its own, so a round never waits for it.
+A source that knows the protocol may still write the marker of the round the initiator opened, which is then read like on any other port.
+A `CLOSE` on it closes it for good, since its writer is not expected to come back (see external port in the Glossary).
-- The supervisor never sees a `BARRIER`: it does not take part in the barrier protocol (the Chandy-Lamport subsection), it only speaks `INTERACT`.
+- The supervisor never sees a `BARRIER`: it does not take part in the barrier protocol (see "Chandy-Lamport barrier propagation"), it only speaks `INTERACT`.
+A `DATA` or `BARRIER` that reaches one of its channels anyway is ignored with a warning.

 # Base class `FBPProcess`